texfaq/texfaq.github.io/FAQ-bug.md

 ---
+title:  What to do if you find a bug
 section: You're still stuck?
 date: 2018-05-24
 ---

-# What to do if you find a bug

 For a start, make entirely sure you _have_ found a bug.
 Double-check with books about TeX, LaTeX, or whatever you're using;